ton-community/tutorials/docs/01-wallet/testnet-tonweb.md

 ## Step 9: Send transfer transaction to the chain

 The previous action was read-only and should generally be possible even if you don't have the private key of the wallet.
 Now, we're going to transfer some TON from the wallet.
-Since this is a priviliged write action, the private key is required.
+Since this is a privileged write action, the private key is required.

 Create a new file `step9.ts` with this content: